engold/hw03-environment-setpiece/README.md

 ![](sky3.PNG)

 - Guassian Blur
-  - I set up the sky coloring/texture in Buffer A and then in Buffer B I used the previous pass to sample surrounding pixels to create a blur effect.
-This helped softed the FBM output to create something that looks more like clouds (and less like pure noise).
+  - I set up the sky coloring/texture in Buffer A and then in Buffer B I used the previous pass to sample surrounding pixels and used a weighted sum to create a blur effect.
+This helped softened the FBM output to create something that looks more like clouds (and less like pure noise).

 - Bloom Effect
   - I used a bloom effect on the fireflies to make them appear to be glowing.
 The fireflies are created in their own shader pass so that they could be affected by the bloom effect independently from the rest of the objects in the scene.
-Looking just at the firefly pass, I took samples of surrounding pixels in x and y and then blurred those to create a gradient for recoloring the fireflies to make them appear to be brighter.
+Looking just at the firefly pass, I took samples of surrounding pixels in x and y and used those to create a blur effect by adding the values of the sampled pixels to the color of the fireflies in order to make them appear brighter.

  - The fireflies had to have some silhouette geometery so that when they moved around in the scene they wouldn't go on top of certain objects that were supposed to be infront of them.
 (I colored the background white for this picture so that the other geometry would be visible).